MehrShahbaz/kotlin-lotto/README.md

 ### Entered Ticket Count
 - [x] Must be a positive number

+### Ticket Counter
+- [x] Entered Ticket count should be less than Purchasable tickets

 ### Lotto Machine
 - [x] Change
   - [x] Change is calculated for the User